Scenic Hot Springs: Your Complete Guide to Washington’s Most Exclusive Alpine Soak

 - Weekend slots disappear within 2-3 minutes of release

-- Weekday availability lasts slightly longer but still sells out rapidly
+- Weekday availability lasts slightly longer but still sells out quickly

 Pro-tip from experience: I recommend having multiple people attempt booking simultaneously if you’re planning a group trip.